ernstwi/days/README.md

 This is a tool for keeping a personal journal in the form of a directory of markdown files.
 There are two main commands: `new` for writing posts, and `server` to browse the journal as a webpage.

-Journaling on iOS is supported by use of the Messages application.
+Journaling on iOS is supported by use of Apple Messages.

 <p align='center'>
     <img src='https://github.com/ernstwi/days/raw/master/screenshot.png' width='600'>